EngreitzLab/CRISPR_comparison/README.md

-# Evaluate Enhancer-Gene prediction models against experimental data
+# Benchmark enhancer-gene prediction models against CRISPR data

 This workflow is designed to evaluate the performance of an enhancer-gene linking model against experimental data from CRISPR enhancer screes.
 It supports the evaluation of multiple predictors